JuhiPathak23/Pytris/README.md

-# 🎮 Welcome to PyTetris! 🧱
+# 🎮 Welcome to PyTris! 🧱

-## PyTetris: Dive into the Classic Fun!
+## PyTris: Dive into the Classic Fun!
-🚀 Embark on a nostalgic journey back to the days of classic gaming with PyTetris! 🕹️ Built using Python and Pygame, this rendition of the timeless Tetris game brings back the joy of fitting blocks together in a fast-paced, addictive puzzle experience.
+🚀 Embark on a nostalgic journey back to the days of classic gaming with PyTris! 🕹️ Built using Python and Pygame, this rendition of the timeless Tetris game brings back the joy of fitting blocks together in a fast-paced, addictive puzzle experience.

 ## Features:
 🌟 Authentic Gameplay: Experience the thrill of the original Tetris gameplay, complete with falling blocks and clearing lines!